lino-framework/lino/docs/tutorials/tables/index.rst

 An introduction to Tables
 =========================

-In a Lino application, you don't only write *models* but also *tables*.
+In a Lino application you don't write only *models*, you must also write *tables*.

-**Models** describe how data is to be structured when stored in the database.
-**Tables** describe how this data is to be presented to users in tabular form.
+**Models** describe how data is to be structured when stored in the database.  **Tables** describe how this data is to be presented in tabular form.

 Please have a look at the :xfile:`models.py` file which we will use in